Dragonmasterx87/CompBio1-Tulane/docs/day2/4diff.md

 # In order to fine DE genes its important to annotate cells,
 # this is where metadata comes to be important
 # Our first method employs single cell differential gene expression using LR
+# First lets save celltype info from active.idents into a metadata slot called celltype
+pbmc$celltype <- pbmc@active.ident

+# Lets check the clusters
+table(pbmc$celltype)

+# Now lets make a new metadata slot containing both peices of information, celltype and stimulation with interferon
+# In order to do this we need to take data from two slots 1) pbmc$celltype and 2) pbmc$stim
+# We will store this data in a new metadata slot called celltype.stim
 pbmc$celltype.stim <- paste(pbmc$celltype, pbmc$stim, sep = "_")
 Idents(pbmc) <- "celltype.stim"
 b.interferon.response <- FindMarkers(pbmc, ident.1 = "B_STIM", ident.2 = "B_CTRL",